rajivransom/rajivransom/README.md

 - 👋 Hi, I’m @rajivransom
-- 👀 I’m interested in my engineering studies
+- 👀 I’m interested in Web Development and Machine learning
 - 🌱 I’m currently learning React native
-- 💞️ I’m looking to collaborate on Some useful ideas for an app
+- 💞️ I’m looking to collaborate on Some cool apps
 - 📫 How to reach me : mail me tiwarirajeev793@gmail.com

 <!---